Quick Reference

 )

 Adds an external axis with the given name to the axis group named group_name.
-The axis is attached at the given pose in the reference coordinate frame defined by parent.
+The axis is attached at the given pose in the reference coordinate frame defined by parent when it axis position is 0.
 The type, max velocity, max acceleration, position limits, and index of this axis are defined by type, v_limit, a_limit, q_limits, and axis_index, respectively.

-• This function will fail, if this axis group is under control another URScript program.
+• This function will fail, if this axis group is under control of another URScript function.

 • This function will fail, if the kinematic chain created by the attachment forms a closed chain.